about EKC

 The EKC is going to be played in four different categories: The 1vs1-EKC, the 3vs3-EKC, the 6vs6-EKC and the 3vs3-EKC Freshman’s Cup for amateurs and less ambitious teams.

-detailed information about the categories played at the ekc
+detailed information about the tournament system and categories played at the ekc

 1vs1-EKC